Scotch College, Melbourne: History

 In the following May, P. A. V. Roff, formerly Headmaster of Scotch College, Adelaide, was installed as the seventh principal of the college.
 Roff's tenure, though a brief seven years, was characterised by an expanding voice for staff in the day-to-day management of the school, the establishment of a Foundation Office at the School under the direction of a Development Officer and the widening of the House System to provide greater depth in pastoral care.
-His last few years saw the school in dispute over ownership and, for the principal and his school community, it was a time of stress.
-In 1980 the decision was made to incorporate the school and a new Council was appointed, with representatives from the Presbyterian Church, the Old Scotch Collegians' Association and the community at large.
+His last few years saw the school in dispute over ownership of the school and, for the principal and his school community, it was a time of stress.
+In 1980 the decision was made to incorporate the school and a new Council was appointed, with representatives from the Presbyterian Church of Victoria, the Old Scotch Collegians' Association and the community at large.

 F. G. Donaldson, a vice principal from Wallace High School (Northern Ireland), with a PhD in atomic physics from Queen's University Belfast, succeeded Roff in 1983.
 Under his principalship there was a significant building program that created new facilities for the education of boys, the development of ICT for administrative and educational purposes, and enhanced pastoral care of students.

 I. Tom Batty was appointed as the ninth principal of Scotch and installed into office on 14 July 2008.
 Prior to his appointment he was Housemaster of Villiers House, Eton College in the UK.
 The early years of Batty's tenure saw the introduction of a new House-based pastoral care structure in the Upper School, which began at the start of the 2011 school year.

+It was reported in 2015 that the school had acknowledged claims of historical abuse, offering compensation and apologising to former students.

+An announcement of Matthew Leeds as the tenth principal was made in November 2021 but he was terminated in January 2022 before starting in the role, following a complaint alleging misconduct in 2017.

 S. H. Marsh was appointed as the tenth principal of Scotch, commencing his term in January 2023.
 He was previously the Headmaster of William Clarke College in Sydney.